zarroba/rally-test-case-export/README.md

 Please note that the test case id is actually not the formatted id (ex: TC34553) but the id you can see on the link (ex: https://rallyurl/#/12334566/detail/testcase/*5433334*)
 At the moment you can chose if you want the output to be sent to the console or copied to the clipboard.

+## Template

+You are able to define your own template.
+The template file is in the same directory as your account conf file and it's called output.mustache.
+We're using [Hogan.js](http://twitter.github.io/hogan.js/), a templating engine that uses the [Mustache](http://mustache.github.io/) as the template language.
+You have access to the following variables in your template:

+    - id
+    - priority
+    - name
+    - pre_condition
+    - validation_input
+    - validation_expected_result
+    - steps
+        - step_index
+        - input
+        - expected_result

 ## Changelog

+### v1.1.0

+#### Features

+- You now have the capability of defining your own template (Issue #1)

 ### v1.0.4